Commodore Plus/4 and C-16 Compatibility

 To exit the emulator, press C= and CONTROL keys to switch back to PC Compatible Mode.

-accesing Missing keys (← and ↑)
+Accesing Arrow keys (← and ↑) and Pi symbol.

 If you want to use the Left Arrow Key or the Up Arrow Key, you need to hold RESTORE Key and press the Left or Up Cursor Key (do not confuse Cursor Keys with Arrow Keys, the former move the cursor and the latter draw an arrow in the screen).
 You can also use the Pi (π) symbol if you press Shift too.